 Pop into a pool

 No pool at home?
 No problem.
 Toronto is not short on spots to jump into an outdoor pool, which is a blessing on a steamy day when all you want to do is cool off.
 The city is home to 57 outdoor pools as well as 104 wading pools and 93 splash pads – so you should be able to find somewhere to splash around in your neighbourhood.
-In addition to Sunnyside, some other great spots to cool off include Alex Duff Memorial Pool, Monarch Park Pool, Greenwood Park Outdoor Pool and High Park Pool to name just a few.
+Some great spots to cool off include Alex Duff Memorial Pool, Monarch Park Pool, Greenwood Park Outdoor Pool, High Park Pool and Sunnyside Gus Ryder Outdoor Pool on the Lakeshore, to name just a few.

 Hit up a food festival

 It there’s any time in Toronto to feast, it’s in the summer.
 There are so many food events and festivals happening it would be impossible to hit all of them.
 Food festivals are a great way to try new foods from all over the world and from some of the best restaurants in the city.
-Bring your appetite to TO Food Fest (July 9-10), Toronto Food Truck Festival (July 29-31), Pan American Food Festival (August 13014) and Toronto Vegan Food and Drink Festival (August 13).
+Bring your appetite to the Toronto Food Truck Festival (August 2-5, 2019), Toronto Ribfest (June 28-July 1, 2019), Taste of the Middle East (July 27, 2019), Vegandale Food and Drink Festival (August 10, 2019), Beer, Bourbon & BBQ (August 9-11, 2019) and Pizza Fest (July 19-21, 2019) among many other food-focused events.

 Hang out at a street festival

 Like food events in the city, summer in the Toronto is the season of street festivals.
 These are a fantastic opportunity to get to know a neighbourhood and interact with the local community.
-Some of this year’s street festivals include Big on Bloor (July 23-24), Salsa on St. Clair (July 9-10), Taste of St. Lawrence (July 8-10), TD Festival of Asia (August 15-16) and Cabbagetown Festival (September 7-11) to name just a few happening throughout the summer.
+Some of this year’s street festivals include Big on Bloor (July 20, 2019), Salsa on St. Clair (July 6-7, 2019), Dundas West Fest (June 7-8, 2019), Taste of Lawrence (July 5-7, 2019) and Taste of the Danforth (August 9-11, 2019).

 Shop an outdoor market

 Sure, you can shop in a mall, but in the summer why not take advantage of the sunshine and shop at an outdoor market?
 Whether you take advantage of one of the city’s many farmers’ markets, or one of the seasonal markets popping up all over the city, there are numerous opportunities to shop outdoors for everything from vintage clothing to flowers to food.
-Check out Leslieville Flea, Waterfront Artisan Market and Lakeview Market to name a few.
+Check out Union Summer at Toronto's Union Station (May 31-August 3, 2019), Toronto Flower Market (Saturdays May 11 to October 12, 2019), Leslieville Flea (multiple dates in 2019), Waterfront Night Market (August 9-11, 2019) and the Distillery Sunday Market at Toronto's historic Distillery District (May 26 to mid-October, 2019).

 Watch a movie under the stars